Fidelity SAI Sustainable Core Plus Bond FIABX Sustainability

 Fidelity SAI Sustainable Core Pl Bd Fd has several promising attributes that may appeal to sustainability-focused investors.

 Fidelity SAI Sustainable Core Pl Bd Fd holds itself out to be a sustainable or ESG-focused investment.
 In other words, ESG concerns are central to the investment process of this strategy.
 A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-Fidelity SAI Sustainable Core Pl Bd Fd has an asset-weighted Carbon Risk Score of 7.3, indicating that its companies have low exposure to carbon-related risks.
+Fidelity SAI Sustainable Core Pl Bd Fd has an asset-weighted Carbon Risk Score of 6.2, indicating that its companies have low exposure to carbon-related risks.
 These are risks associated with the transition to a low-carbon economy such as increased regulation, changing consumer preferences, technological advancements, and stranded assets.
-Its 10.7% involvement in carbon solutions is higher than the 5.3% average involvement of its peers in the Intermediate Core-plus Bond category.
+Fidelity Sai Sustainable Core Pl Bd Fd shows 8.3% involvement in carbon solutions.
+This percentage surpasses the 4.2% average involvement of its peers in the Intermediate Core-plus Bond category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
-The fund aims to avoid or minimize holdings in companies breaching international norms, including the UN Global Compact or the Universal Declaration of Human Rights.
+The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.

 ESG Commitment Level Asset Manager